jankotek/mapdb-site/_posts/2021-02-11-mapdb_in_february_2021.md

 I am also slowly rebranding MapDB.
 I picked cute little rocket back in 2012, but that is a bit obsolete now.
-Today it is time fir a brand new less dynamic logo [Map<D,B>](https://logocaster.com/logo-design/Map%26lt%3BD%2CB%26gt%3B?seed=601469432&compoundIndex=), that captures good old boring Java values.
+Today it is time for a brand new less dynamic logo [Map<D,B>](https://logocaster.com/logo-design/Map%26lt%3BD%2CB%26gt%3B?seed=601469432&compoundIndex=), that captures good old boring Java values.